-The insider advice about Delhi, India on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Destination Himalaya.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions.

 The son of a brigadier general in the Indian Army, Sanjay was born in New Delhi and grew up living in numerous places throughout India.
 He began mountaineering and rock climbing in the high Himalayas at age 15, and since 1979 has led groups on trekking, climbing, touring, and safari trips not only in India but in Tibet, Mongolia, Sri Lanka, Nepal, and Bhutan.
-In 1992 he and David Breashears co-led the first western descent of the Brahmaputra River—a 250-mile whitewater rafting trip that was filmed for the BBC series “Classic Adventures”—and in 2001 he led the first Western group to journey overland from Kunming to Lhasa along the “southern road.”
-It’s no surprise that Destination Himalaya has been chosen by National Geographic Adventure as one of the “Best Outfitters on Earth.”
+In 1992 he and David Breashears co-led the first western descent of the Brahmaputra River—a 250-mile whitewater rafting trip that was filmed for the BBC series “Classic Adventures”—and in 2001 he led the first Western group to journey overland from Kunming to Lhasa along the “southern road.
 Committed to running trips that are ecologically responsible and culturally sensitive, Sanjay has been named an “Unsung Hero of Compassion” and recognized by the Dalai Lama for the community projects he has created in South Asia.
 Travelers benefit from his rare combination of deep insider knowledge and talent for creating unique, intellectually engaging itineraries to both traditional and remote destinations.
-Sanjay was als

 Where to Stay and Eat

-The Imperial, built for British officers transiting through Delhi, is now one of the city’s premier hotels—not just for the heritage building, the spacious rooms (some of Delhi’s largest), and the British-era art collection, but also because of its central location: Unlike many of the city’s other five-star options, the Imperial is walking distance to Jantar Mantar, Connaught Place, India Gate, Bangla Sahib Gurudwara, and the Parliament.
-Since many of the least expensive rooms are awkwardly shaped, we prefer the Heritage rooms, which have more open layouts.
+The Imperial, built almost a century ago for British officers transiting through Delhi, is now one of the city’s premier hotels—not just for the heritage building, the spacious rooms (some of Delhi’s largest), and the British-era art collection, but also because of its central location: Unlike many of the city’s other five-star options, the Imperial is walking distance to Jantar Mantar, Connaught Place, India Gate, Bangla Sahib Gurudwara, and the Parliament.
+Since many of the least expensive rooms are awkwardly shaped, Sanjay prefers the Heritage rooms, which have more open layouts.

 In nearly the same optimal location (at the other end of a very long block) but for roughly half the price, the Shangri-La is another fine option.
 Décor-wise, these two hotels are opposites, though: The Shangri-La is a newly built, modern hotel, with the top-notch service this chain is known for.
 Rooms on the higher floors have nice views, which you won’t find at the Imperial.